unifiedjs/unified-engine/doc/plug-ins.md

 ###### Example

-The following example processes `readme.md` and uses a plug-in which adds a “completer” and another file (`history.md`).
+The following example processes `readme.md` and uses a plug-in that adds a “completer” and another file (`history.md`).

 ```js
 var engine = require('unified-engine');